warthog9/tenstorrent.github.io/core/quickstart.md

 - **Network access** to download software packages.
 - **Administrator privileges** on the host machine.

 ***NOTE**: The recommended OS for all Tenstorrent software is **Ubuntu 20.04 LTS (Focal Fossa)**.
-Each SDK may support newer distributions of Ubuntu; however, compatibility should be consider experimental at this time.*
+Each SDK may support newer distributions of Ubuntu; however, compatibility should be considered experimental at this time.*

 ## 2. Unboxing and Hardware Setup